 US: tech valuations high

-Where the FTSE had Brexit front of mind during the latter part of 2020, the S&P 500 had the US election.
+Where the UK stock market had Brexit front of mind during the latter part of 2020, the S&P 500 had the US election.
 The final line under the contest may have been drawn only recently but the new administration is now getting its feet under the table.

 For investors, actually having Joe Biden in the oval office takes one less uncertainty out of the equation.